isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 ```

 Our goal now has the type `a ≡ a + b * zero`, which we'd like to simplify and
 implement in two steps.
-Thus, we use another call to `trans`, this time to
+Thus, we use another call to `def:trans`, this time to
 assert the fact that $a = a + 0$.
 We don't have a proof of this directly, but we
 do have the opposite direction via `+-identityʳ a`.
 Symmetry can help us out: